h232ch/macsecurity/README.md

  - Remote Policy
  - Firewall policy
  - Security Policy

+ The script will fix and check the MacOS Security Setting to be safe and Send
+ Backend System The result of MacOS.
 ```
- The script will fix and check the MacOS Security<br>
- Setting to be safe and Send<br>
- Backend System The result of MacOS.<br>

 ### Backend Source : https://github.com/h232ch/setsecurity